maherharb/MATE-T580/Lectures/Lesson_01_Dataframe_Manipulation_github.md

 Let's do some more manipulations on the titanic dataset

-Generate a table that shows the survival rate (i.e. propability) of male passengers split by age in decades (e.g. a passenger who is 43 years old would be assigned to the 40s age group).
+Generate a table that shows the survival rate (i.e. probability) of male passengers split by age in decades (e.g. a passenger who is 43 years old would be assigned to the 40s age group).

 Titanic survival rates
 ----------------------